About This Site

 After this I continued my corporate work, gaining experience in treasury products, mergers and acquisitions, syndicated loans, corporate finance, in addition to other areas.
 After returning to the US many questions about personal finance were posed to me.
 I began working with lawyers and financial planners to explore solutions to these issues in financial planning and estate planning.
 To formalize my study of the topic of personal finance I attended Rice University’s Financial Planning program.
 Some of my projects leveraging this experience include the Islamic Estate Planning tool MyWassiyah.com, the Muslim Money Guide (forthcoming), and several investment funds that I now advise on.

 Based on seminars I’ve delivered and answers to the numerous questions I’ve received over the years on Zakat, I wrote Simple Zakat Guide.
-Currently I am researching mortgages and planning a seminar at the end of October on this topic.
+Currently I am researching mortgages and have delivered several seminars on this topic and others.
 You can see the rest of my books and courses here.

 I currently am an adjunct at several institutions, teaching the Arabic language, Islamic law, and Quranic exegesis.
 In addition to teaching, I have been writing and furthering my research on financial transactions, pre-modern Islamic reform movements, and the Hanbali school.